Why is Blend Phonics Free?

 Where did Loring get her Blend Phonics technique?

-Loring tells us that she taught the Beacon Phonics Chart when she was a young lady.
+Loring tells us that she taught the Beacon Phonics Charts when she was a young lady.
 A careful inspection of the 1912/1921 Beacon Primer and Beacon Readers by James Hiram Fassett proves that she got her distinctive ideas from that method.
 Although the Beacon Primer, unfortunately, did teach a few sight-words, the phonics portion of the program has yet to be surpassed.
 At one time it was the most popular reading method in America.
 It was replaced by the famous, but highly inferior, Dick and Jane Readers.

 Do you recommend multi-sensory instruction?

 Yes.
 All of my Blend Phonics Students see, say, and write all the words from the chalkboard, and then write them in wide-lined spiral notebooks.
 Either manuscript or cursive can be used.
 Personally, I have found cursive to be much more effective than manuscript and now use cursive exclusively with all my tutoring students regardless of age.
 Document Cameras are particularly effective for multi-sensory teaching.
 Here is my Cursive Teacher Training Video.
 Here is the Fundamentals of Cursive Handwriting I wrote to go the video.
+Here is Shortcut to Manuscript.

 It is important that the teacher say the letter names as he or she writes them in cursive or print on the board so the children are seeing and hearing the spellings.
 I do not for a single minute think that the teaching of letter names interferes with learning to read with phonics.
 Quite the contrary, I am thoroughly convinced that it greatly facilitates the task of learning to read fluently and spell accurately.
 Ann Gillingham and Bessie Stillman came to the same conclusion in The Gillingham Manual: Remedial Training for Students with Specific Disability in Reading, Spelling, and Penmanship.
 Here are my Personal Notes on the Gillingham Manual.
 In regard to teaching letter names to beginning readers, Marilyn J. Adams has come out decisively in favor letter names in her recent, ABC Foundations for Young Children.
+Here are is my Alphabet Fluency document.

 Blend Phonics is: Multi-sensory, Phonetic, Structural, Cumulative, and Sequential.
 We use all four modalities: Auditory (listening), Visual (looking), Oral Kinesthetic (speaking), Manual Kinesthetic (writing).
 Multi-sensory instruction enables fuzzy representations of oral language to become clear, direct, automatic responses to phonemes and graphemes, leaving more working memory available for higher level thinking and writing skills.